zeroluck/docs/sources/reference/interception-scripts/index.md

 # User Registration
 oxTrust allows users to perform self-registration.
 In order to control/validate user registrations there is the user registration script type.

-This script type adds three methods to the base scipt type:
+This script type adds three methods to the base script type:

 `def initRegistration(self, user, requestParameters, configurationAttributes):`